-Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures too hard training Scandinavian high schoolers; likewise elite Kenyan and European distance runners.
+Active but non-running Kenyans were similar to equivalent Scandinavians while serious Kenyan high schools runners provided similar VO2max figures to hard training Scandinavian high schoolers; likewise elite Kenyan and European distance runners.

-Americans mirror the progression in VO2max readings from inactive youths to an elite athlete.
+Americans mirror the progression in VO2max readings from inactive youths to elite athletes.
 As Peak Performance said, the advancement in VO2max values is the same in Kenyans as it is in Americans!
 (The Truth Behind Kenyan Endurance Runners, P2P Publishing, 2009).